DataDog/datadog-agent/docs/components/migrating-to-components.md

 ## Flare

+The general idea is to register a callback within your component to be called each time a flare is created.
+This use fx groups under the hood, but helpers are there to abstract all of that for you.

-Migrate the code related to your component's domain from `pkg/flare` to your component.
-After migrating the Agent to components, you can delete it from `pkg/flare`.
+Then, migrate the code related to your component's domain from `pkg/flare` to your component and delete it from `pkg/flare` once done.

 ### Creating a callback

-To add data to a flare you will fiest need to register a `FlareBuilder`.
+To add data to a flare you will first need to register a callback, aka a `FlareBuilder`.

-First create a `flare.go` file in your component (the file name is a convention) and create a `func (c *yourComp) fillFlare(fb flarehelpers.FlareBuilder) error` function.
+Within your component create a method with the following signature `func (c *yourComp) fillFlare(fb flarehelpers.FlareBuilder) error`.

 This function is called every time the Agent generates a flare, either from the CLI or from the running Agent.
 This callback receives a `comp/core/flare/helpers:FlareBuilder`.
-The `FlareBuilder` interface provides the helpers required to add data to a flare: adding files, copying directories, scrubbing data, and so on.
+The `FlareBuilder` interface provides all the helpers functions needed to add data to a flare (adding files, copying directories, scrubbing data, and so on).

-Example of `flare.go`:
+Example:

 ```golang
 import (